TPG seeks sale of Iasis Healthcare-report

-March 9 (Reuters) - Private equity group TPG Capital is exploring the sale of Iasis Healthcare Corp and enlisted Bank of America Corp to search for buyers, Bloomberg said, citing people familiar with the matter.
+(Reuters) - Private equity group TPG Capital TPG.UL is exploring the sale of Iasis Healthcare Corp IASIS.UL and enlisted Bank of America Corp (BAC.N) to search for buyers, Bloomberg said, citing people familiar with the matter.

 TPG, which has investments in variety of industries including technology, financial services and retail, is looking at a valuation of about $2.4 billion, the report said.